-The arctic fox is rated as ‘least concern’ by the IUCN which means they are not endangered.
+The arctic fox is not endangered and has been rated as ‘least concern’ by the IUCN.
 However, populations in parts of Fennoscandia are critically endangered due to the impacts of climate change such as habitat loss, vulnerability to predators, and red foxes encroaching on their territory.

 In this article, we’ll take a look at the numbers and the reasons why arctic foxes are endangered in some regions but not others.

 - How Many Arctic Foxes Are Left in the World?

 - Why is the Arctic Fox Endangered?